veerajbhokre/MyNotes/procore/notes/construction/roles-in-constructions.md

 6. Civil Engineers
 Like all engineers, Civil Engineers develop detailed plans, specifications, and mathematical calculations for the design and construction of a project.
 Civil Engineering is one of the more nuanced specialties because there are a lot of sub-specialties.
 So, for the purposes of this course, we will relate Civil Engineers to the scope of site-related systems, such as underground utilities, site concrete, and asphalt features, as well as the building foundation.
 Civil Engineers can specialize their work in several technical specialties like structural engineering; transportation engineering that supports airports, tunnels, bridges, dams, and harbors; geotechnical engineering that deals specifically with soils and foundation systems; or water and wastewater engineering that supports municipal water and wastewater projects.

+---

+# Contractors

+Contractors are the builders on the project; they take the Owner's vision and the Design Team's plans and specifications and physically bring the project to fruition.

+There are two key categories of Contractors: General Contractors (GC) and Specialty Contractors.
+As inferred by the names, a General Contractor has a wide scope of involvement and a Specialty Contractor has a specialized scope on one aspect of the project.
+While there is typically only one General Contractor on a project, there may be dozens or even hundreds of Specialty Contractors on a single project.

+In addition to these two key Contractor categories, there are also Vendors.
+The project’s General Contractor and Specialty Contractors will communicate and collaborate with Vendors.

+You may also hear General Contractors called Prime Contractors in the US and Canada, Head Contractors in Australia, or Main Contractors in Europe and the Middle East.

+Specialty Contractors may be called Subcontractors or, affectionately, Subbies.

+## General Contractors, Specialty Contractors, and Vendors

+Let’s take a deeper dive into the scope of work that General Contractors, Specialty Contractors, and Vendors are responsible for on a project.

+### 1. General/Prime/Head/Main Contractor

+The General Contractor is contracted by the Owner to undertake the total management of a construction project.
+General Contractors have four main responsibilities:

+- Site safety
+- Accountability to deliver the project within the budget and schedule agreed upon with the Owner.
+- Hiring and coordinating the Specialty Contractors.
+- Change management of cost, scope, and time.

+Let's review a timeline of activities the General Contractor is involved with.

+- Bidding/Tendering
+The Contractor reviews the drawings and specifications from the Design Team and creates an estimated cost and schedule for the project.

+- Contracting
+Contracts are written between the Main Contractor and the Owner as the Prime Contract.
+Also, there are many agreements with Specialty Contractors and Vendors that the Contractor will write and manage.

+- Materials Procurement
+All materials that are needed for the project must be approved, ordered, tracked for shipping, and received before installation.
+This is a constant--ordering and tracking.

+- Building Management at the Site with Subs and Crews The General/Main/Head Contractor may or may not self-perform some of the work, but they oversee safety, people, quality, and daily reporting of the jobsite.

+- Approvals and Clarifications Management
+During the project, there are documents that are processed to answer questions and approve materials.
+The Project Manager for the General/Main/Head Contractor is responsible for these workflows.

+- Management of Changes in Scope, Time, and Budget
+All changes on the project are tracked by the the Contractor to update the contract, budget, and schedule during the project.

+- Management of Invoices and Payments
+Everyone needs to get paid!
+The General Contractor will collect and validate invoices from all Specialty Contractors and Vendors, prepare their own invoices to the Owner, and ensure that all parties are paid as the project progresses.

+- Final inspections
+When the work is completed, many inspections are necessary to verify quality and completion of work.

+- Warranty Period
+As outlined in the Owner's contract, the Contractor must service any issues on the project for a period of one year after substantial completion.

+### General Contractor Entity's Roles

+Within a General Contractor company, there are quite a few roles in construction operations.
+Let's learn about each one.

+- Estimator
+The Estimator is generally one of the first people from the GC company to get involved in a project.
+During Preconstruction, the Estimator will work to determine the cost of the project and how to bid.
+Estimators calculate how much construction projects will cost, including labor, materials, and equipment.
+By collecting quotes from Specialty Contractors, they can compile a detailed proposal for the Owner.

+- Project Engineer
+The Project Engineer is focused on supporting the Project Manager and Superintendent, including managing most of the project documentation on a daily basis.
+Project Engineers who work on the General/Specialty Contractor's project management team shouldn't be confused with Licensed Professional Engineers, who have engineering licenses and work on the Design Team (although it's common to see people who work for Contractors have degrees in engineering and architecture).

+- Safety Manager
+Most large projects now have a full-time Site Safety Manager.
+This person would be tasked with tracking all safety documentation and coordinating onsite safety training.

+- Project Superintendent
+This person is focused on managing the Specialty Contractors and crews conducting the work onsite.
+The old way of superintending required maximum time onsite and minimal documentation.
+However, that has changed; superintendents are now tasked with significant documentation requirements, such as scheduling, daily reports, and tracking punch list items.
+The Project Superintendent is also known as a Site Manager outside of the US.

+- Project Manager (PM)
+PMs typically interact with the Owner and act as the overall leader of the project.
+They are also typically responsible for the project budget and accounting aspects.
+They partner closely with the Project Superintendent and Project Engineer to manage the project and any changes as they arise.

+- Project Executives
+Project Executives are assigned to oversee multiple projects and can have several Project Managers reporting to them.
+They ensure that the Owner is happy and that the Project Teams are effectively resourced.

+### 2. Specialty Contractors

+In order to build a project, General Contractors require the help of many different Specialty Contractors, or Trades, who are hired directly by the General Contractor.
+Specialty Contractors specialize in performing a certain aspect of construction projects.
+Specialty Contractor companies provide labor via directly employed crews.
+This is called self-performed work.
+It’s important to note that some General Contractors also do self-perform work, by having an in-house labor force that can perform certain trades or scopes of work.
+In some cases, Owners may require a certain percentage of the project be self-performed by the General Contractor.
+All said, the vast majority of labor comes directly from the Specialty Contractors.

+A typical project can have dozens to hundreds of Specialty Contractors.

+Specialty Contractor Examples:

+- Sheet Metal Worker : Fabricates and installs products like HVAC ducts out of metal sheets.

+- HVAC Tech : Repairs, installs, and maintains heating, cooling, and ventilation (HVAC) systems to control air quality and temperature.

+- Elevator Mechanic : Installs and repairs vertical lift and transporting equipment, moving walkways, and escalators.

+- Pile Driver Operator : Operates the pile driver machine to drive steel, wood, or concrete piles into the ground.

+- Glazier : Installs glass in windows.

+- Equipment Operator : Drives, operates, and manages construction equipment.

+- Foreman : Leads a team or crew performing a specific trade, such as carpentry or concrete.

+- Flooring Installer : Installs different types of flooring and floor covering like carpeting, vinyl, wood, and tile.

+- Laborer : Assists Trades and performs physical labor and various tasks like cleaning up jobsite debris and carrying equipment.

+- Plumber : Installs, maintains, and repairs plumbing and draining systems.

+- Painter : Paints interior and exterior surfaces.

+### 3. Vendors

+Vendors are the suppliers of materials and supplies for a project.
+Vendors may be selected specifically by the Architect or Owner for a specific product, or could be identified and contracted by the General Contractor or Specialty Contractor.
+These partners don't necessarily do installation work, but they do play a critical role in a project.
+For a construction project's schedule to go smoothly, it is essential that Vendors are managed closely.
+If a Vendor is late on delivering materials, your productivity and timeline could be delayed or even brought to a complete halt.
+Vendors may also be referred to as Suppliers or Materials Suppliers.

+---

+# Collaboration

+For a project to be successful, the Owner, Design Team, Contractors, and Vendors--who each have unique goals and interests--must work together to successfully complete the project.
+Each project is unique and brings its own challenges; delays, conflicts, and disputes are common as stakeholders navigate coordination and an ever-changing jobsite.
+The entire Project Team is working to meet various Owner, industry, and jurisdictional expectations.
+As you can imagine, construction can sometimes be adversarial.
+It’s important to remember that construction is a people-oriented and relationship-driven industry.

+For modern construction to flourish, a culture of collaboration needs to be established.
+How is this accomplished?

+Whether you see it or not, collaboration takes place throughout all phases of construction and impacts every member of the construction team.
+Beyond utilizing software for document and schedule sharing, today's collaboration is focused on creating a non-adversarial relationship between the individual members of the construction team.
+Each individual contributes their knowledge and capabilities, and everyone works together to resolve issues quickly and complete the project according to the Owner's expectations.
+Tall order?
+Yes it is.
+Good thing we have tools that help at each stage.